I'm the Man Audiobook By Scott Ian, Jon Wiederhorn, Kirk Hammett - introduction cover art

 I'm the Man is the fast-paced, humorous, and revealing memoir from the man who co-founded Anthrax, the band that proved to the masses that brutality and fun didn't have to be mutually exclusive.
 Through various lineup shifts, label snafus, rock 'n' roll mayhem, and unforeseen circumstances galore, Scott Ian has approached life and music with a smile, viewing the band with deadly seriousness while recognizing the ridiculousness of the entertainment industry.
 Always performing with abundant energy that revealed his passion for his craft, Ian has never let the gravity of being a rock star go to his shaven, goateed head.

 Along the way, Ian recounts harrowing, hysterical tales from his long tour of duty in the world of hard rock.
 He witnesses the rise of Metallica, for which he had a front row seat.
 He parties with the late Dimebag Darrell while touring with Pantera and gets wild with Black Label Society frontman and longtime Ozzy Osbourne guitarist Zakk Wylde.
-He escapes detection while interviewing Ozzy for The Rock Show while dressed as Gene Simmons and avoids arrest after getting detained on suspicion of drugs while riding the tube in England with the late Metallica bassist Cliff Burton.
+He escapes detection while interviewing Ozzy for "The Rock Show" while dressed as Gene Simmons and avoids arrest after getting detained on suspicion of drugs while riding the tube in England with the late Metallica bassist Cliff Burton.

 In addition, I'm the Man addresses the trials and tribulations of Ian's life and loves.
 He admits his foibles and reveals the mistakes made along the way to becoming a fully-functioning adult.
 He celebrates finally finding peace and a true sense of family with his wife, singer/songwriter Pearl Aday, and examines how his world changed after the birth of their first son.

-I'm the Man is a blistering hard rock memoir, one that is astonishing in its candor and deftly told by the man who's kept the institution of Anthrax alive for more than 30 years.
+I'm the Man is a blistering hard rock memoir, one that is astonishing in its candor and deftly told by the man who's kept the institution of Anthrax alive for more than thirty years.

-Biographies & Memoirs Entertainment & Celebrities Music Celebrity Witty Funny Guitar
+Biographies & Memoirs Entertainment & Celebrities Guitar Music Celebrity Witty Funny

 Critic reviews